-Really, finding the best rewards card is just about matching the right credit card rewards program to how you spend your money.
+Really, finding the best rewards credit card is just about matching the right credit card rewards program to how you spend your money.
 Ideally, you should categorize your past transactions and compare that spend against each credit card’s rewards program.

-For example, if you spent $1,300 on dining you would multiply that by the cash back or points rewards rate to see what the value of that card is to you.
+For example, if you spent $1,300 on dining, you would multiply that by the cash back or points rewards rate to see what the value of that card is to you.
 Do this for each card you’re considering so you can compare side-by-side by a simple dollar-value estimate.

 If this sounds like too much work, there are sites that will do it for you for free.
-These sites finds the best card for you based on YOUR spending habits.
+These sites find the best card for you based on YOUR spending habits.
 While you do need to provide access to your bank and credit card statements, the data is secured by the same third-party service as other major fintech apps.
 It’s a surprisingly simple process.

 Using Your Best Credit Card Really Matters

 While lots of personal finance pundits will discourage you from using credit cards, the truth is that a credit card can be one of the most used and useful financial products you ever have.
 It’s true that you need to be diligent about paying your credit card off the right way, but if you’re responsible and play your cards right, there are many ways that you can make credit cards work FOR you.

 Using the best card for you results in hundreds – if not thousands – of extra dollars earned through the rewards.

 Here’s the catch, the best card for you is likely different than the right one for your friend because everyone spends differently.
 To maximize your rewards, you can follow this simple process.
 If you do this correctly, you will earn enough rewards to book that dream vacation package, pay off debt, build your financial safety net, or begin working on any other goal that is important to you.
 All you need to do is follow some simple math.

 First, some quick background.

 Types of Rewards Credit Cards